kreauniv/comp308/source/stacks-and-scope.rst

 Stacks and scope
 ================

-We considered a minimally useful stack machine in the preceding quiz, which is reproduced below for reference -
+We considered a minimally useful :index:`stack machine` in the preceding quiz, which is reproduced below for reference -

 .. code-block:: racket